swapnilaryan/loanCalculator/README.md

 ### index.html
 it contains all the app html layout

-Focus has been put for mobile version as well as an add-on.
+Focus has been put on bit of responsiveness and mobile version as well as an add-on.